Measure and Improve Your Leadership Work System

 How value added are your leaders?

-We would like to think that the strategic plan we give out each year provides enough direction to make sure that each leader knows where we want to go.
-We hope that the monthly meetings we hold tell everyone where we are going and why.
-Unfortunately, the daily behavior of each leader on the job almost always overrides the contents of a plan or the message leaders state in a meeting.
-When leaders act lost, the hypocrisy is obvious.
-This hypocrisy affects personal performance contributions at all levels in the organization.
+We would like to think that the strategic plan we give out each year provides enough leadership guidance.
+Our monthly meetings should tell everyone where we want to go, and why.
+Unfortunately, each leader’s daily behavior on the job almost always overrides the contents of a plan or the message leaders state in a meeting.
+When inconsistent Leader Standard Work practices exist, so does the potential for hypocrisy.
+Such hypocrisy affects personal performance contributions at all levels in the organization.

 Would you benefit from a more effective approach to leadership?

 How do we solve this problem?
 How do we make sure that all of our work leaders act and perform in a manner that is consistent with what we want to be and where we want to go?
 The answers are simple.
-However, they involve letting go of some deeply entrenched belief systems.
+However, we must let go of some deeply entrenched belief systems.
 Beliefs drive personal behavior on the job.
-In turn, they also affect plan execution and systems design.
+In turn, they affect plan execution and systems design.

 DISCOVER MORE: Ten Ways To Change Work Culture